 The LCAC is a high-speed, non-displacement, fully amphibious craft.
-Its ability to ride on a cushion of air allows it to operate directly from the well deck of amphibious warfare ships.
+Its ability to ride on a cushion of air allows it to operate directly from the well deck of amphibious warfare ships and over dry land.

 The LCAC allows the Marine Corps to access more than 70 percent of the world’s beaches, compared to 17 percent for displacement landing craft.

 Program Status A service life extension program (SLEP) began in late 2000 for the 72 active LCACs and provides major refurbishment to extend LCAC craft service life from 20 to 30 years.
 Additionally, 5 years of service life is gained from the Post SLEP Extension (PSE) program.
 The LCAC 100 class craft, being produced in the Ship-to-Shore Connector (SSC) program, will be a one-for-one replacement for the in-service LCACs and the LCAC (SLEP) to maintain a fleet inventory of 72 as these craft reach the end of their service lives.

 Initial Operating Schedule (IOC) of 6 craft – 2020